Baudhayana sutras: Baudhāyana Dharmasūtra

-Baudhāyana Sulbasūtra
+Baudhāyana Śulvasūtra

 Pythagorean theorem

-The Baudhāyana Sulba Sūtra states the rule referred to today in most of the world as the Pythagorean Theorem.
+The Baudhāyana Śulvasūtra states the rule referred to today in most of the world as the Pythagorean Theorem.
 The rule was known to a number of ancient civilizations, including also the Greek and the Chinese, and was recorded in Mesopotamia as far back as 1800 BCE.
-For the most part, the Sulbasūtra-s do not contain proofs of the rules which they describe.
-The rule stated in the Baudhāyana Sulba Sūtra is:
+For the most part, the Śulvasūtras do not contain proofs of the rules which they describe.
+The rule stated in the Baudhāyana Śulvasūtra is: